 Lunch: Buffet lunch will be at the Top of the Tram Cafe.
 Participants will choose from two side salads, 3 entrees and sides.
 Hot and cold drinks from the self serve beverage station.
 Alcoholic drinks available for purchase.

-Afternoon: Return by approximately 2:00 pm and enjoy a free afternoon at the Miracle Springs resort and Spa in Desert Hot Springs.
-This is a perfect time to relax by the pools or schedule a spa treatment at the resort.
+Afternoon: Return by approximately 2:00 pm and enjoy a free afternoon at the hotel in Palm Desert.
+This is a perfect time to relax by the pool.

 Dinner: Dinner on your own.
 Tonight we will take participants to the "Palm Springs VillageFest'.
 Transportation will be provided on this evening to and from downtown Palm Springs.
 This weekly street fair is consistently voted as Palm Springs number one community event featuring arts, crafts, food, and entertainment!
 The street fair offers a large variety of meal options.Your coordinator will provide dining suggestions to various eating venues in the area.
-NOTE: the "Capri Restaurant" on site at the Miracle Springs Resort has a full dinner menu for those that do not wish to "go into town".
+NOTE: the hotel has an on site restaurant with a full dinner menu for those that do not wish to "go into town".

 Evening: A trip to the Palm Springs Street Fair will be offered this evening.
 Arts and crafts booths, food stalls and open shops all make for a festive evening of browsing and shopping.